spotify/luigi/README.md

         date = luigi.DateParameter(default=datetime.date.today())
         # ...

 By doing this, Luigi can do take care of all the boiler plate code that would normally be needed in the constructor.
 Internally, the DailyReport object can now be constructed by running *DailyReport(datetime.date(2012, 5, 10))*.
 Luigi also creates a command line parser that automatically handles the conversion from strings to Python types.
 This way you can invoke the job on the command line eg. by passing *--date 2012-15-10*.

 The parameters are all set to their values on the Task object instance, i.e.

     d = DailyReport(datetime.date(2012, 5, 10))
     print d.date

 will return the same date that the object was constructed with.
+Same goes if you invoke Luigi on the command line.

+Python is not a typed language and you don't have to specify the types of any of your parameters.
+You can simply use *luigi.Parameter* if you don't care.
+In fact, the reason DateParameter et al exist is just in order to support command line interaction and make sure to convert the input to the corresponding type (i.e. datetime.date instead of a string).

+#### Task.requires

 The *requires* method is used to specify dependencies on other Task object, which might even be of the same class.
 For instance, an example implementation could be

     def requires(self):
         return OtherTask(self.date), DailyReport(self.date - datetime.timedelta(1))

-In this case, the DailyReport task depends on two inputs created earlier, one of which is the same class.
+In this case, the DailyReport task depends on two inputs created earlier, one of which is the same class. requires can return other Tasks in any way wrapped up within dicts/lists/tuples etc

+#### Task.output

+The *output* method returns one or more Target objects.
+Similarly to requires, can return wrap them up in any way that's convenient for you.
+However we strongly recommend that any Task only returns one single Target in output.

+    class DailyReport(luigi.Task):
+        date = luigi.DateParameter()
+        def output(self):
+            return luigi.hdfs.HdfsTarget(self.date.strftime('/reports/%Y-%m-%d'))
+        # ...

+#### Task.run

 The *run* method now contains the actual code that is run.
 Note that Luigi breaks down everything into two stages.
 First it figures out all dependencies between tasks, then it runs everything.
+The *input()* method is an internal helper method that just replaces all Task objects in requires with their corresponding output.
+For instance, in this example

+    class TaskA(luigi.Task):
+        def output(self):
+            return luigi.LocalTarget('xyz')

+    class FlipLinesBackwards(luigi.Task):
+        def requires(self):
+        	 return TaskA()

+        def output(self):
+             return luigi.LocalTarget('abc')

+        def run(self):
+            f = self.input().open('r') # this will return a file stream that reads from "xyz" g = self.output().open('w')
+            for line in f:
+                g.write('%s\n', ''.join(reversed(line.strip().split()))
+            g.close() # needed because files are atomic

+#### expose

+By using the class decorator *luigi.expose* or *luigi.expose_main* you can expose any Task class so that it's available on the command line.
+This way you can invoke it using luigi.run()

+    @luigi.expose
+    class MyTask(luigi.Task):
+        x = IntParameter()
+        y = IntParameter(default=45)
+        def run(self):
+            print self.x + self.y

+You can run this task from the command line like this:

+    python my_task.py MyTask --x 123 --y 456

+If you use expose_main, you can omit MyTask.
+However at most one class can use this decorator.

+#### Executing a Luigi workflow

+As seen above, command line integration is achieved by simply adding

+    if __name__ == '__main__':
+       luigi.run()

+This will read the args from the command line (using argparse) and invoke everything.

+In case you just want to run a Luigi chain from a Python script, you can do that internally without the command line integration.
+The code will look something like

+    task = MyTask(123, 'xyz')
+    sch = scheduler.CentralPlannerScheduler()
+    w = worker.Worker(scheduler=sch)
+    w.add(task)
+    w.run()

+#### Instance caching

 In addition to the stuff mentioned above, Luigi also does some metaclass logic so that if eg. *DailyReport(datetime.date(2012, 5, 10))* is instantiated twice in the code, it will in fact result in the same object.
 This is needed so that each Task is run only once.

+#### But I just want to run a Hadoop job?

+The Hadoop code is integrated in the rest of the Luigi code because we really believe almost all Hadoop jobs benefit from being part of some sort of workflow.
+However, in theory, nothing stops you from using the primitives hadoop.JobTask (and also hdfs.HdfsTarget) without using the rest of Luigi.
+You can simply run it manually using

+    MyJobTask('abc', 123).run()

+You can use the hdfs.HdfsTarget class anywhere by just instantiating it:

+    f = luigi.hdfs.HdfsTarget('/tmp/test').open('w')
+    ...
+    f.close() # needed

 ## More info